 For use on one journey of the Paris Metro or Buses or on zone 1 RER trains in Paris.

-The Carte Mobilis was an option most visitors seemed to be unaware of.
-A single calendar day card that provided unlimited rides on the transport system of the Ile-de-France region for a stated number of calendar days.
+The Navigo Day Pass is a single calendar day card that provides unlimited rides on the transport system of the Ile-de-France region for a stated number of calendar days.
 This covers the Metro, RER (express regional trains), bus, tramway, funiculaire de Montmartre, Montmartrobus, Noctambus (night bus) within a given fare zone.
 Most visitors will only need zones 1&2, broadly coinciding with the extent of the Metro system.
 If in doubt about zone coverage the zones are marked on the RER map (above).
 Single tickets can be purchased from metro/RER stations, some bus terminals, and registered retailers, usually tobacconists and bookshops, displaying the RATP sign.

 You can buy a Navigo Day Pass at CDG Airport Train Stations, Orly Airport, Paris main trainline stations, Metro stations, RER stations and Transillien Stations.
 There is also an option to buy the Navigo Day Pass online using the official Navigo apps.
 The pass is put onto a Navigo Decouverte or Navigo Easy card or use via your app.
 If you do not have a Navigo Decouverte card you will need to buy one first (€5).
 You can choose to start your day pass from the moment you buy it or up to 6 days later, you decide this at time of purchase.
 You can put up to two day passes onto your Navigo Decouverte or Easy card, so you can plan your travel ahead of time.